A Glorious Light!

 CALLING ALL COMPOSERS!

-Wintersong Brightest and Best will feature the winning composition of Portland Symphonic Choir’s Christmas Carol Competition.
+Wintersong: A Glorious Light! will feature the winning composition of Portland Symphonic Choir’s Christmas Carol Competition.
 The composition selected will receive a $500 prize along with a premiere performance (and associated archival recording) by the choir during the 2017 Wintersong! concerts.
 The winning composition may also be considered for publication by several large publishing companies.

 Guidelines: The work should be an original, unpublished composition that has received no prior public performance and is appropriate for use on a holiday concert.
 Text setting may be sacred or secular and should be translated into to English or Latin (proof of public domain or author’s written permission for use of text required).
 The carol setting may be strophic and contain refrains.

 Voicing: SATB (up to eight part divisi), 150-voice auditioned chorus, medium difficulty, scored for organ, brass (should use the same instruments as the Rutter Gloria), and percussion.
+Any combination of these instruments is acceptable; a cappella is also acceptable; must not exceed the instrumentation of the Rutter Gloria.

 Duration: 3-5 minutes in length.